ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

 ## 3. Applying KLA To Algorithms
 ### 3.1 Analysis of Example Algorithms in KLA
 　　BFS, k-core and PageRank that display different asynchronous characteriscs.
 If we increase the asynchrony in a algorithm, it may cost either no penalty paid(k-core decomposition, topological sort) or redundant work(BFS)(to correct previous value due to the out-of-order arrival of messages).
-　　Best performance os obtained by balancing the penalty, which is done by limiting the size of asynchronous sections(depth k) in KLA.
+　　Best performance is obtained by balancing the penalty, which is done by limiting the size of asynchronous sections(depth k) in KLA.

 * Breadth-First Search and Graph Traversal
     + In a complete asynchronous version of BFS, the number of incoming messages(new distance) is unknown a priori, so the BFS computation must propagate every message it receives, leading to redundant work.